Simply Sophisticated Kitchen Design: 16 Ideas to Collect Now

 5. Framed Art

-There’s something so cozy and special about the kitchen below designed by Park and Oak with its framed oil paintings flanking the sink.
+There’s something so cozy and special about the kitchen above designed by Park and Oak with its framed oil paintings flanking the sink.

 If you’re going for a custom look and have room on the wall for collected treasures, it can be gratifying to live with art in the kitchen.
 In my own kitchen, despite the relatively small size, I hung three original paintings in the space.
 They have remained for years as I never tire of the look!